 What is Management by Objectives?
 Here’s all you need to know

-What is the definition and origin of Management by Objectives?
+What is Management by Objectives (MBO)?

 What are the 5 steps of Management by Objectives?

-Cascading Objectives Down to Individual Departments and Employees:
+Cascade Goals to Departments and Employees:

 • Departmental managers work with their teams to align their objectives with the broader organizational goals.

-Setting SMART Objectives:
+Set SMART Objectives:

 • Objectives should be clear and understandable, providing a roadmap for employees to follow in achieving their goals.

-Monitoring Progress and Performance:
+Monitor Progress and Performance:

 • Managers use various tools and techniques such as performance dashboards, progress reports, and regular check-ins to track performance against these KPIs.

-Providing Feedback and Making Necessary Adjustments:
+Provide Feedback and make Necessary Adjustments:

 • Feedback is provided to employees on their performance, highlighting areas of success and areas for improvement.